 Some parts of this page may be machine-translated.

-• Post-editor hiring information
+• Post-editor recruitment information

 ▼Previous Article

-Post-editing involves categorizing the level of corrections and determining the level to be applied based on the target quality.
+and determining the level to apply according to the target quality.

-・Perspective: Is the original meaning accurately conveyed?
+・Perspective: Whether the original meaning is accurately conveyed

 ・Workload compared to human translation: 10-50%